lamkyk/vru-perception-engine/README.md

 ## 3. Executive Conclusion & Next Steps

-The VRU Perception Engine represents the most critical safety layer for urban autonomy.
+The VRU Perception Suite represents the most critical safety layer for urban autonomy.
 By proactively managing occlusion and expanding buffers based on predicted intent, we reduce the probability of catastrophic contact with vulnerable humans.

 **Next Phase Directives:**
 * **Intent Recognition:** Upgrade the pipeline to analyze pedestrian head-pose (looking at the street vs. looking at a phone) to better predict sudden jaywalking.